 Final Destination: Grease is used in the production of pet foods and biodiesel.

 Greenware is food service items like knives, forks, spoons, plates and bowls, cups and cup lids, paper napkins and 'clamshell' take out containers that are made from plants and may be composted.
-At W&L the greenware is composted and the compost is used in the Campus Garden.
+Some, but not all, of the greenware that is used at W&L is composted and the compost is used in the Campus Garden.

 Final destination: Turned into compost that can be used to enrich soils.